radanskoric/radanskoric.github.io/_posts/2024-09-24-gilded-rose-kata-and-explicit-requirements.markdown

 > - The `Quality` of an item is never negative
 > - The `Quality` of an item is never more than `50`

 ```ruby
 limit_quality = ->(item) { item.quality = item.quality.clamp(0, 50) }
 ```
+Clamp is a function that limits the value of a number to a given range.

 > - __"Aged Brie"__ actually increases in `Quality` the older it gets